-Tabular output is written to the named file, if any, otherwise it is written to the current value of set output.
+Subsequent tabular output is written to "outfile", if specified, otherwise it is written to stdout or other current value of set output.
+If outfile exists it will be replaced unless the append keyword is given.
 Alternatively, tabular output can be redirected to a named data block.
 Data block names start with '\$', see also inline data (p.
-87).
+38).
 You must explicitly unset table in order to go back to normal plotting on the current terminal.